PURC approves 11.17% electricity tariff increment - Ghana Business News

-In a statement signed by Mrs Mami Dufie Ofori, the Executive Secretary PURC, said the key objective of the tariff review was to sustain the financial viability of utility service providers as well as ensuring delivery of quality service to consumers.
+In a statement signed by Mrs. Mami Dufie Ofori, the Executive Secretary of PURC, it said the key objective of the tariff review was to sustain the financial viability of utility service providers as well as ensuring delivery of quality service to consumers.

-“This 2019-2020 Major Tariff Review Decision is the outcome of prudent cost review and effective monitoring undertaken by the Commission,” it said.
+“This 2019-2020 Major Tariff Review Decision is the outcome of prudent cost review and effective monitoring undertaken by the commission,” the statement said.

-It said the decision was taken after the Commission considered tariff proposals from stakeholders, including the utility service providers in the electricity and water sectors.
+It also said the decision was taken after the commission considered tariff proposals from stakeholders, including the utility service providers in the electricity and water sectors.

 Proposals were received from the Volta River Authority (VRA), Ghana Grid Company Limited (GRIDCo), Electricity Company of Ghana (ECG), Power Distribution Services (PDS) Ghana Limited, Northern Electricity Distribution Company (NEDCo) and Enclave Power Company Limited (EPC).

-The Statement said as a major policy shift aimed at enhancing the competitiveness of Ghanaian industries, the Commission has eliminated the Maximum Demand Charge on industrial customers (Special Load Tariff-SLT Customers).
+According to the statement, the commission has eliminated the maximum demand charge on industrial customers (Special Load Tariff – SLT customers) in order to enhance the competitiveness of Ghanaian industries.

-It is expected that this policy will result in some SLT customers experiencing savings in their overall electricity bills.
+As a result, the commission believes that some SLT customers would experience savings in their overall electricity bills.

 “The Commission wishes to reiterate its unwavering commitment to ensuring the sustainability and growth of quality electricity and water service provision for socio-economic development,” the statement added.